voxel-public/KallistiOS/utils/dc-chain/README.md

 ## Building the toolchain

-With prerequisites installed and a [`Makefile.cfg`](Makefile.cfg) set up with desired options, the toolchains are ready to be built.
+With prerequisites installed (and optionally a [`Makefile.cfg`](Makefile.cfg) set up with desired custom options), the toolchains are ready to be built.

 In the `dc-chain` directory, you may run (for **BSD**, please use `gmake` instead):